hellohaptik/docs_haptik/handbook/BotProcess.md

 - Identify internal and external dependencies to get the bot built
 - Basic architecture and tech evaluation to avoid major unknowns in the future

 Outcome: Detailed SOW with all internal and external stakeholder dependencies and timelines (comes from the developer).
-Get requirements, dependencies, architecture, but design, timelines signed off by all stakeholders.
+Get requirements, dependencies, architecture, design and timelines signed off by all stakeholders.
 We can share some sample SOWs that we have created in the past.

 ##### Content creation